Help & Support

 2026-01-17,182.0,74,130/84,4.1,

-Leave any column blank if you do not have data for that metric on a given day.
 To import, go to the Data menu at the bottom of the dashboard and choose Import Data, then upload your CSV file.

 Exporting Data